GMatorin/CitiesFight/readme.md

 ## An App for cities population comparison

-For working with this app basically put two names of the cities you population of which you want to compare and see the result.
+For working with this app basically put two names of the cities population of which you want to compare and see the result.